seankarma007-sudo/ten-days-of-voice-agents-2025/challenges/Day 9 Task.md

-# Day 9 – Agentic Commerce Protocol
+# Day 9 – E-commerce Agent (Based on the Agentic Commerce Protocol)

 Today you will build a **voice-driven shopping assistant** that follows a very lite version of the [Agentic Commerce Protocol (ACP)](https://www.agenticcommerce.dev/).